-When Dead Sea Works Ltd., (DSW), one of the world’s largest producers and suppliers of potash products, decided to expand its Dead Sea facility product line to include potassium chloride suitable for food and pharmaceutical applications, Project Manager Vlad Golick was tasked with developing a proper area to package the pharmaceutical product into 55- and 2000-pound super sacks, and also developing a material handling system to transfer the product to the packaging equipment.
+When Dead Sea Works Ltd. (DSW), one of the world’s largest producer and supplier of potash products, decided to expand its Dead Sea facility product line to include potassium chloride suitable for food and pharmaceutical applications, project manager Vlad Golick was tasked with developing a proper area to package the pharmaceutical product into 55- and 2,000-pound super sacks, and also a material-handling system to transfer the product to the packaging equipment.

-Because the plant operates 24/7 there is no margin for error and Golick had to ensure that the equipment could withstand constant operation in the harsh desert environment, was user friendly, and could interact flawlessly with the hydroscopic nature of the product.
+Because the plant operates 24/7, there is no margin for error and Golick had to ensure that the equipment could withstand constant operation in the harsh desert environment, was user friendly, and interacted flawlessly with the hydroscopic nature of the product.
 The solution was a semi-custom engineered vacuum conveying system.

-Belleville, New Jersey-based VAC-U-MAX, an expert in the design and manufacture of pneumatic systems and support equipment for conveying, batching, and weighing of dry materials, coupled its pre-engineered conveying solutions with industry expertise to design a custom solution.
+Belleville, New Jersey-based VAC-U-MAX, an expert in the design and manufacture of pneumatic systems and support equipment for conveying, batching and weighing of dry materials, couples its proven pre-engineered conveying solutions with industry expertise to design custom solutions for processors.

 Recognizing that materials behave differently under various conditions, the conveyor manufacturer has a long-standing practice of offering no obligation test runs of customers’ materials in their testing facility, and DSW sent samples of its product for test with the equipment.

-Before running any tests, the conveyor manufacturer had to first consider the unique location and environment of the application and design the system using high temperature materials and also materials that are corrosion resistant—which is a whole subject in itself.
+Before running any tests, the conveyor manufacturer had to first consider the unique location and environment of the application, and design the system using high-temperature materials and materials that resist corrosion — which is a whole subject in itself.
 It was decided that a conveying system built from 316L stainless steel could withstand the harsh desert temperatures and corrosive atmosphere at the Dead Sea.

 After running extensive tests in its facility to ensure the system performed according to DSW specifications, a team from DSW visited the VAC-U-MAX test facility to witness the equipment in action.
 Golick says, “We saw that the system could do its job and we issued a purchase order.
 The cost difference and technical assistance is where VAC-U-MAX had an advantage.”